Phillip and Patricia Frost Museum of Science

-The Phillip and Patricia Frost Museum of Science (formerly known as the Miami Science Museum or Miami Science Museum and Space Transit Planetarium) is a science museum, planetarium, and aquarium located in Miami, Florida, United States.
+The Phillip and Patricia Frost Museum of Science, formerly known as the Miami Science Museum or Miami Science Museum and Space Transit Planetarium, is a science museum, planetarium, and aquarium located in Miami, Florida, United States.
 The museum originally opened its Coconut Grove location across from Vizcaya Museum and Gardens in 1960.
-It relocated to Museum Park in the downtown area adjacent to the Perez Art Museum Miami in 2017 after the closing of the Coconut Grove location in 2015.
+It relocated to Maurice A. Ferré Park in the downtown area adjacent to the Perez Art Museum Miami in 2017 after the closing of the Coconut Grove location in 2015.

 History

 In 1950, the Junior League of Miami opened the Junior Museum of Miami.
 It was located inside a house on the corner of Biscayne Boulevard and NE 26th Street.
 Women of the Junior League started it with little seed money and lots of volunteer hours.
 The exhibits were made up of donated items, such as a hive of live honeybees which hung outside a window, and loaned materials, such as Seminole artifacts from the University of Florida.

 In 1952, the museum relocated to a larger space in the Miami Women's Club building on North Bayshore Drive.
 At that time it was renamed Museum of Science and Natural History.

 In 1953, the Guild of the Museum of Science was formed, adding volunteers to assist the staff, run the museum store, and conduct tours and outreach programs.

 In 1960, Dade County built a new 48,000 sqft museum building on a 3 acre site in an area of Miami called Coconut Grove, on property belonging to the Vizcaya Museum and Gardens complex.